modelica/newsletter/_2022-03/College-Mechanical-Engineering.md

 author: "Ankit Naik [Wolfram](https://wolfram.com/system-modeler/)"
 category: "education"
 ---
-The College Mechanical Engineering library contains labs for mechanics courses.
-After completing the labs, you will be able to understand the benefits of coordinate transformation, dynamics of a camera stabilization system and vibrations in a washing machine.
-Finally, you will learn to create and test your mechanical models with 3D animations.
+Learn and teach mechanics courses using the labs from the College Mechanical Engineering library.
+Simulate things such as a stunt jump, camera stabilization system, and washing machine to understand mechanical engineering concepts such as coordinate transformation, kinematics, and dynamics.
+You will also learn to create and test models with 3D animations.

 ![Alt text](college-mechanical-engineering-image.png 'college mechanical engineering')